Chanhassen High School: Athletics

-In the spring of 2015 the Chanhassen Baseball Team finished the season with a 26-4 record and the Class 3AAA MSHSL State Championship.
+In 2015 the Chanhassen baseball team finished the season with a 26-4 record and the Class 3AAA MSHSL State Championship.

+The Chanhassen football team won the 2023 state championship, the school's first state title in football.
+They won in overtime against Saint Thomas Academy on a 4th down drive.

 Music

 Chanhassen has three concert bands including Concert Band, Varsity Band, and Symphonic Winds.
-Chanhassen has a string orchestra directed by Kate Kowalkowski.
+Chanhassen has a string orchestra.
 Chanhassen has a marching band that has participated in the Chanhassen Homecoming Parade and Steamboat Days Parade in Carver, Minnesota annually since the establishment of the school.
 Along with that, Chanhassen has three jazz bands and a pit orchestra.
-Paul Swanson is the director of these ensembles and has led the school to receive many awards.
-This is in part because of his strong artistic vision from his Ph.D. in symphonic conducting from the Juilliard School of Music.
 In February 2016, Chanhassen's top jazz band, Jazz 1, also known as the Monday Night Big Band, performed at the prestigious Minnesota Music Educators Association Mid-Winter clinic.
 Later in April 2016, the band received a Superior rating and the "Best in Site" award at the Region 2AA Jazz Contest.

 Along with multiple bands, Chanhassen High School also has a choral department of over 260 student and 8 choirs.
 These choirs include Concert Choir, Bel Canto, Vivace, the 9th Grade Women's Chorale, Men's Choral, Chamber Singers, and Vox.
 It also has one choir, "Men Who Sing", known for their non-traditional performances.